danvas/cachecloud/README.md

 # cache cloud

-While learning Python, I wrote a Maya utility for point cloud animation.
+While learning Python in 2012, I wrote a Maya utility for point cloud animation.
 It creates Maya Particle Disk Cache (.pdc) files from a sequence of point cloud data; and also gives you the choice of importing a single point cloud.
 It could be useful with all the open source data being released from Kinect hacks or 3D scanners.

 ### Demo